maryrosecook/minid3/README.md

 # minid3

 A bare-bones implementation of D3.
 Built to learn how the real thing works.
+[Darius](https://github.com/darius) paired with me on some of the code.

 Supports `select()`, `selectAll()`, `data()`, `enter()`, `exit()` and `append()`.